The Circus In Winter

 The Circus in Winter is the culmination of a three-year immersive learning journey that started at the Virginia Ball Center for Creative Inquiry at Ball State University.
 Fourteen students under the guidance of Beth Turcotte, Professor of Theatre, spent an entire semester writing and composing this musical inspired by the novel by Cathy Day.
 It premiered as a concert reading in May of 2010 with subsequent performances at the International Circus Hall of Fame in Peru, Indiana and Drury Lane Theatre, Chicago.
 In the fall of 2011, it was fully produced at BSU and selected for the American College Theater Festival.
 In the spring of 2012, The Circus in Winter won 11 awards at the ACTF/Kennedy Center Awards including Outstanding New Work.

-Mercer Writers Colony at Goodspeed Musicals (2013); Developmental Production at Goodspeed Musicals (2014)
+Mercer Writers Grove at Goodspeed Musicals (2013); Industry reading in NYC in 2013.
+Developmental Production at Goodspeed Musicals (2014)

 5 Things You Should Know

 - The Circus in Winter team is searching for passionate development and producing partners and is open to all levels and opportunities for development.

 - The Circus in Winter was developed as an immersive learning project at Ball State University.
 The unique and remarkable birth took on a life of its own and now is led by Ben Clark and Beth Turcotte as it attempts to realize its full potential.